kaliber5/ember-fastboot-addon-tests/README.md

 and then runs your [Mocha](https://mochajs.org/)-based end-to-end test to assert that your addon works as expected or at least does not break things up in a FastBoot environment.

+Note that this is for Ember *addons* only.
+For testing *apps* you can use this related project: [ember-fastboot-app-tests](https://github.com/kaliber5/ember-fastboot-app-tests).

 ## Installation

     ember install ember-fastboot-addon-tests